stklik-org/Kaigara/README.md

 `packages/shared-types/` is the point worth knowing about: the frontend and the backend import the *same* metamodel, validator and wire contract, so the document the Compose screen's Code view shows is byte-identical to the one the orchestrator validates and executes.
-There is no separate export format to keep in sync — that is the design, not a convenience.
+There is no separate export format to keep in sync.

-`frontend/`, `backend/` and `backend/scenarios/` each carry their own README describing what is real, what is stubbed, and why.
+`frontend/`, `backend/` and `backend/scenarios/` each carry their own README describing where things live and how the pieces fit together.
 Read those before changing anything inside them.

-The proposal document, the `docs/adr/` decision records and the read-only `stress-forge/` reference checkout live alongside these in a working checkout but are not committed to this repository — see `.gitignore`.
+The proposal document, architecture decision records and the read-only `stress-forge/` reference checkout live alongside these in a working checkout but are not committed to this repository — see `.gitignore`.

 ## Guiding principles